Nortierl/KaggleNumbers/README.md

 # KaggleNumbers

-Download the KaggleNumbers python notebook.
+Download the Neural Net Kaggle python notebook.
 Save the train.csv file and change the path in the code.
 Save and execute.
 Enjoy!